openvinotoolkit/openvino/docs/ops/activation/SoftPlus_4.md

 **Category**: *Activation*

-**Short description**: Softplus takes one input tensor and produces output tensor where the softplus function is applied to the tensor elementwise.
+**Short description**: SoftPlus takes one input tensor and produces output tensor where the softplus function is applied to the tensor elementwise.

 **Detailed description**: For each element from the input tensor calculates corresponding element in the output tensor with the following formula: `features[i] = log(exp(features[i]) + 1)`